torsday/notebook/dev_ops/docker.md

 -   Docker containers allow:

-    -   Application portability,
+    -   Application portability
-    -   Isolating processes,
+    -   Process isolation
-    -   Preventing access beyond the container's own filesystem,
+    -   Preventing access beyond the container's own filesystem
-    -   All while being more much lightweight than a virtual machine.
+    -   Lightweight, esp. relative to VMs

 -   When everything is self-contained and the risk of system-level changes are eliminated, the container becomes immune to external exposures which could put it out of order (i.e. 'dependency hell').